matosjoaops/dockerlive-study/task-3/README.md

 ### Project Description

 The project consists of a small Node.js script that starts an [Express](http://expressjs.com/) server.
+When running the container, the expected output is "Listening on port 3000...".

 ### Restrictions